 Jesus Christ is God’s Son—the eternal Second Person of the Trinity—who became a real man in history, suffered, died and rose again and is now the King of kings and LORD of lords (Rev. 19:16; 1 Tim.
 6:15) to whom every knee will bow (Phil.
 2:9–11; cf. Isa.
 45:23).

-This is what Christians throughout time have believed.
-As the Nicene Creed (325 AD) summarizes,
+This is what genuine Christians throughout time have believed.
+As the Nicene Creed (written around 325 AD) summarizes,

 “[We believe] in one Lord Jesus Christ, the only Son of God,